Ingersoll Rand

 Ingersoll Rand has settled or dismissed these lawsuits without resorting to bankruptcy protection for the entire company and without forming an asbestos trust.[2]

 In one case against Ingersoll Rand, a jury awarded a former power plant employee’s widow $1 million.
-The award was to be paid by several companies whose asbestos products were used by this man, including Ingersoll Rand.
+The award was to be paid by several companies whose asbestos products were used by Woodrow McBride, including Ingersoll Rand.

-More recently, a subsidiary, Trane Technologies, placed two business units in bankruptcy over asbestos liabilities.
-Trane stated that it pays about $100 million every year in asbestos claims.
-This move should lead to a trust to compensate victims.[3]
+Trane Technologies, Ingersoll Rand’s subsidiary, recently placed two business units in bankruptcy over asbestos liabilities.
+Trane stated that it pays about $100 million every year in asbestos claims.[4]